OTR Logo

 We’re a friendly, understanding, and helpful team here at OTR; not only do we believe passionately in supporting young people, but we champion youth-led change and youth voice.

 The work we do in supporting local young people is delivered collaboratively between volunteers, counsellors, a groupwork team and small crew of back office staff.
-Kate Glasby is our CEO, she has vast experience in the mental wellbeing and charity sector and has the support of our team of Trustees who each bring their own invaluable areas of expertise.
+Corniche Plumridge is our CEO, she has vast experience in the mental wellbeing and charity sector and has the support of our team of Trustees who each bring their own invaluable areas of expertise.

 Counsellors